OWASP/www-chapter-colorado-springs/index.md

 Welcome!
 -----------------

 Welcome to the OWASP Colorado Springs Chapter!

-We are re-starting the chapter under the aegis of the chapter re-activation program.
-We are actively looking for more co-leaders, speakers, and to help decide the direction of the chapter, including social activities and get togethers once the COVID status drops from "Very High" to something a bit safer.
+OWASP Colorado Springs is BACK! with our next meeting August 25th at the National Cybersecurity Center!
+Check out the Upcoming Meetings Section for more detail!

 ### Where do we meet?